 Also, ask if there are any ancillary costs connected to the case for things like filings, court costs, or expert witnesses.

 FINDING THE BEST CRIMINAL DEFENSE ATTORNEY FOR YOUR CASE

-If you need a Texas defense lawyer, you want one who is experienced and forthcoming with the answers to these questions.
+If you need the best defense lawyer in Dallas, you want one who is experienced and forthcoming with the answers to these questions.
 If the attorney acts as if they don’t have the time to answer or discuss these questions, they’re not likely the right choice for your case.

 If you need a criminal defense attorney, we can help.
 Make an appointment with us today to discuss the particulars of your case and how we can get started helping you today.